frankstepanski/node-express-course/week3/readme.md

 The difference is that **response.end()** does ends the response process, but it does not send any data back to the client.

->When would this be useful?
-It can be used when only a status code needs to be sent back to the client.
+>When would this be used?
+It is normally used in middleware where you need to end the response (i.e. error handling or logging, etc.)
 ___

 ### Status Codes